Introduction to Sankatahara Chaturthi

-Sankat or Sankata means problems and Hara is removing or mitigating.
-Chaturthi is the 4th day after the New Moon or the Full Moon.
-Sankatahara Chaturthi is thus the day meant specially for eliminating one’s problems.
+The word ‘Sankat’ or ‘Sankata’ means problems and ‘Hara’ means removing or mitigating.
+Chaturthi is the 4th day after the New Moon Day or the Full Moon Day.
+Sankatahara Chaturthi is thus the day meant especially for eliminating one’s problems.
 This day is also called Sankashti Chaturthi.
-It falls on the 4th day of Chaturthi that comes after the Full Moon during Krishna Paksha, the waning phase of the moon, every month.
-This is an auspicious day when Lord Ganapathi, the remover of obstacles, is worshipped for getting rid of our difficulties.
+It falls on the 4th lunar day (Chaturthi) after the Full Moon day during Krishna Paksha, the waning phase of the moon, every month.
+This is an auspicious day when Lord Ganesha, the remover of obstacles, is worshipped for getting rid of difficulties.

-Ganapathi or Ganesha is regarded the son of Lord Shiva.
-He is hailed as a remover of obstacles and a harbringer of success, and is both loved and venerated.
+According to mythology, Lord Ganapati or Ganesha is regarded as the son of Lord Shiva and Goddess Parvati.
+He is hailed as the remover of obstacles and the harbinger of success, and so, he is both loved and venerated.
 He has an elephant face, but also has a primordial form with a human head.
-He is celebrated as a hero of strength, as a happy dancer, as a sweet child and many more.
+He is celebrated as the hero of strength, a happy dancer, a sweet child and many more.
 It is considered a good custom to seek his blessings while starting any endeavor or undertaking any venture.

-The 4th waning moon is an occasion of spiritual significance, when the energies available will substantially amplify the effect of any worship done.
-Hence Sankatahara Chaturthi day is specially chosen for Ganesha worship for effective relief from obstacles.
+The fourth Waning Moon is an occasion of spiritual significance when the energies available will substantially amplify the effect of any worship done.
+Hence, Sankatahara Chaturthi is specially chosen for Ganesha’s worship to get effective relief from obstacles.
 Ancient texts too speak about the importance of the day, narrating stories highlighting its significance.
-While people visit temples for offering prayers to the Lord, idols of Ganapathi, made of clay are also installed at homes and worshipped.
+While people visit temples for offering prayers to the Lord, idols of Ganapati made of clay are also installed at homes and worshipped.

-Sankatahara Chaturthi worship consists mainly of the ceremony of smashing of coconuts.
-In this, coconuts in large and varying numbers are smashed on stone or on the ground in front of the idol or in select locations, as a form of ritualistic worship.
-Just like Lord Shiva having 3 eyes symbolizing the 3 fundamental activities of Creating, Preserving and Destroying, the coconut too has 3 eyes, that stand for Ego, Illusion and Karma, which form the very basis of any obstacle.
-By smashing the 3 eyed coconut, we wipe out our karmic influences, so that all impediments are removed and we are able to make rapid progress in both, the material and spiritual domains.
+Sankatahara Chaturthi worship consists mainly of the ceremony of smashing coconuts.
+In this, coconuts in large and varying numbers are smashed on stone or the ground in front of the idol or select locations, as a form of ritualistic worship.
+Just like Lord Shiva having three eyes symbolizing the three fundamental activities of creating, preserving and destroying, the coconut too has three eyes that stand for ego, illusion, and karma that form the very basis of any obstacle.
+By smashing the three-eyed coconut, we can wipe out the karmic influences, so that all impediments are removed, and we can make rapid progress in both, the material and spiritual domains.

-Some devotees also observe fasts on this day, till the sighting of the moon in the evening and this is known as Sankatahara Chaturthi Vrat.
+Some devotees also observe Vrat (fasting) on this day, until the sighting of the Moon in the evening and this is known as Sankatahara Chaturthi Vrat.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.